"We are what we repeatedly do," said Aristotle. "Excellence comes not from our actions but from our habits."

 5. Check your emotions.
 Emotions make us human, but they don't make us better investors.
 The normal ups and downs of the markets can trigger fear and greed, which cause people to do the opposite of the basic formula for success: buy low, sell high.
 History shows that market downturns have usually been excellent buying opportunities.

+Ready to put these good habits into practice?
 Qtrade Direct InvestingTM gives you everything you need to manage your self-directed RSP or other investment account: low commissions, outstanding service and powerful tools and research, all in an easy-to-use platform.